- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

 + PRO: Progressive and diverse culture

-Los Angeles is known for its progressive and liberal thinking.
-Its people are constantly on the forefront of social issues such as climate change, LGBTQ+ rights and cannabis legalisation.
-Healthy living is extremely popular, with fad diets and new workouts in constant flux.
-This also means a vibrant, diverse and high-quality food scene, with specific neighbourhoods providing a wide selection of ethnic food options, be it from Ethiopian to Japanese or Persian to good old-fashioned American diners.
+Los Angeles is known for its progressive and liberal thinking, with a diverse population to match.
+The city's people are constantly on the forefront of social issues such as climate change, LGBTQ+ rights and cannabis legalisation.
+The mix of cultures in the city also brings with it a vibrant, diverse and high-quality food scene, with specific neighbourhoods providing a wide selection of ethnic food options, be it from Ethiopian to Japanese or Persian to good old-fashioned American diners.

 + PRO: The great outdoors

-The hot weather means Los Angeles is perfect for nature enthusiasts to enjoy the city's offerings of gorgeous mountains, beaches and deserts.
-For those who want to ease into their outdoor routine, a relaxing day at Griffith Park at the Santa Monica Mountains would be perfect, while there are luxuriant hot springs in the city and surrounding areas.
+The hot weather means Los Angeles is perfect for nature enthusiasts who can enjoy the city's offerings of gorgeous mountains, beaches and deserts year round.
+For those who want to ease into their outdoor routine, a relaxing day at Griffith Park at the Santa Monica Mountains would be perfect, and there are also luxurious hot springs in the city and surrounding areas.
 Of course, the beaches speak for themselves, with famous spots like Malibu, Long Beach and Venice Beach all waiting to be explored.
-The city is also synonymous with surfing, seeing that Topanga, Hermosa, and Manhattan all have world-famous breaks.
+The city is also synonymous with surfing, seeing that Topanga, Hermosa, and Manhattan beaches all have world-famous breaks.

 Getting around in Los Angeles

 Los Angeles is potentially just as renowned for its traffic as it is for being a celebrity hotspot.
 Indeed, congestion becomes a part of daily life when living in the City of Angels, with an estimated 102 hours a year spent in peak jams.
 Drivers can also forget about easy parking as spaces are extremely limited.